AjAnubolu/AIFitness/README.md

 # Real-Time Squat Monitoring and Feedback System

 Developed a real-time squat monitoring and feedback system for my senior project under the mentorship of a Meta software engineer.
-Leveraging data science and computer vision, the application analyzes squat movements using Google's MediaPipe Pose Detection Model and provides immediate feedback to enhance exercise performance.
+I gathered and preprocessed physiological data from research studies on optimal squat angles to enhance the model's accuracy.
+By predicting pose landmarks and calculating joint angles at various critical intervals, the system compared user movements against optimal thresholds to count repetitions and evaluate performance.
+I also integrated gesture control using hand recognition—raising the right hand to start or resume the program and the left to reset the counter and pause—enhancing user interaction and usability.

 - **[Blog on Developmental Process of Project](https://basisindependent.com/schools/ca/fremont/academics/the-senior-year/senior-projects/ajay-a/)**
 - **[Live Demo](https://www.youtube.com/watch?v=6pyaGpjBJq4)**